-Under PRC regulations, we are required to participate in and make contributions to housing funds and various employee social security plans that are organized by applicable local municipal and provincial governments, including pension, medical, work-related injury and unemployment benefit plans.
+Under the regulations of mainland China, we are required to participate in and make contributions to housing funds and various employee social security plans that are organized by applicable local municipal and provincial governments, including pension, medical, work-related injury and unemployment benefit plans.
 See "Item 3.
-Key Information- D. -Risks Related to Doing Business in China-Failure to make adequate contributions to various employee benefit plans as required by PRC regulations may subject us to penalties."
+Key Information- D. Risks Related to Doing Business in China-Failure to make adequate contributions to various employee benefit plans as required by the regulations of mainland China may subject us to penalties."